 - Coughs and sneezes should be caught in a handkerchief and the handkerchief binned as soon as possible, followed by handwashing or sanitising.
 Use your sleeve if a handkerchief is not available.

 - Avoid touching your face.

 4 PRE-SAT HEALTH EXAMINATION AND EXCLUSION OF SUSCEPTIBLE INDIVIDUALS

 As a part of a standard pre-sat health examination before the divers go into saturation, it is recommended that the divers are asked again about any symptoms of infection.
-Due to the nature of the COVID-19 infection the examination must always include temperature measurement and auscultation of lungs.

 5 DIVING SPECIFIC PRECAUTIONS

 Dive team planning should look at system segregation for new teams entering saturation if the system layout facilitates this.
 The new teams should be assigned the use of a TUP and SDC to reduce cross contamination with the teams who are already in saturation.

 Disinfection and hygiene procedures should be reviewed and approved by the contractor’s specialist diving medical advisers.

 In general, the sanitiser recommended by the equipment manufacturer should be used for diving equipment.
 The selection of sanitiser for chamber disinfection should be decided in co-operation with the Diving Medical Adviser.
 The final decision may be a difficult balance of disinfection efficacy, toxicological profile, offgassing properties and corrosive or other deteriorating effects on the equipment.
 However, this general advice can be given:

 - Dirty surfaces should initially be cleaned with a neutral detergent.